itenium-be/blog-posts/dev-setup/ide/2012-12-07-notepad-plus-plus-php-var-selection.md

 <!--more-->

-# Old, Broken and Obsolete Authotkey solution
+# Old, Broken and Obsolete Autohotkey solution

 My previous editor Code-Genie already selected the $ sign along with the variable name when I double clicked somewhere on a word.
 When I upgraded to Notepad++, I was confused this was no longer happening as it seemed pretty obvious to me that